wangjiangshan0725/RF-Solver-Edit/README.md

 # 🪄 Edit Your Own Image

 ## Gradio Demo
-We privide the gradio demo for image editing.
+We privide the gradio demo for image editing (which is also abailable on our 🤗 [Huggingface Space](https://huggingface.co/spaces/wjs0725/RF-Solver-Edit) !).
 Run the following command:
 ```
 cd src
 python gradio_demo.py